EduardBezdedeanu/SmartHomeHub-Tributech/README.md

 # SmartHomeHub-Tributech
-Demo implementation of a SmartHomeHub for Tributech
+Demo implementation of a SmartHomeHub.